nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Upon launching the application or executing a command, a welcome page will be displayed in the Detailed Information Section.
 Each Student card has four buttons, which are profile, homework, lessons, and exams.
 When a user clicks on any of the buttons, the corresponding information will be presented in the Detailed Information Section.

+:information source: **Why is the date and time displayed in two different formats?**
+The date and time format in the Detailed Information Section is different from the one used in the `view` commands.
+This is purposely done to make the information more distinct and make sure you never get confused.

 #### Profile Page
 Upon clicking the Profile Button, the Detailed Information section will be refreshed and show the detailed particulars of the student, including the student's full name, phone number, address, and email.